Attorney: Former Rockets player suffers 'brain injury' in crash with drunk driver

 His attorney, Morgan & Morgan, says he suffered multiple severe and permanent injuries in the Jan.
 15 wreck following practice -- including a traumatic brain injury, disc herniation and a torn labrum when he wrecked while driving a Rolls Royce.

 The Hawks initially said he had a concussion and whiplash.
-"A concussion is a mild form of a traumatic brain injury," according to the CDC.
+According to the CDC, "a concussion is a mild form of a traumatic brain injury."

-The attorney said the driver in the other car was arrested for DUI.

 “The at-fault driver created utter chaos on the roadway, needlessly endangering the lives of countless motorists; he now stands charged with DUI, admitted drinking, had alcohol in the car with him, passed out after causing a three-car crash at 2:00PM on a Wednesday in a busy intersection, seriously injuring and potentially ending Mr. Parsons’ career as a professional athlete," Morgan & Morgan said in a statement.